spacedecentral/missions/README.md

 # How to submit a proposal

-To submit a proposal, follow these steps:
+To submit a proposal, follow these steps.
+Here's a helpful [video](https://youtu.be/f6joePEsN-Q)
 * Fork the Future Forward GitHub repository
 * In your repo, click on the proposals/ folder.
 * Inside that, either add a file for your project's proposal or create a README.md file that includes the full proposal
 * Create a Pull Request to merge your submission into the Missions repository.
 In that Pull Request, be sure to fill in all of the relevant info described above.
 * Share your project in our chat to engage the community and discuss it's viability.